q2ebanking/pytest-factory/README.md

 within Q2 to unit test complex microservices that make multiple intranet and internet calls.

+## conventions
+there are countless ways to use this tool, but there are some conventions that will make code changes minimal and reasonable.
+- test function names should be unique across the project
+    - otherwise it becomes simply too complicated to keep track of test identities
+-

 ## contributing
 please look at the unit tests to get an idea of what needs to be done! or if you think there needs to be a feature, add unit tests! how do you unit test